projectcalico/calico/docs/GettingStarted.md

    * `ping core-01`

 ### Using Calico
 Calico currently requires that some components are run only on a single host.
-For this prototype, we'll designate core-01 our "master" node and core-02 will be a secondary node.
+For these instructions, we'll designate core-01 our "master" node and core-02 will be a secondary node.

 * Start the master on `core-01`
   * `sudo ./calico master --peer=core-02`